Bucks vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Bucks vs. Heat: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

-The Milwaukee Bucks are 5.5-point favorites heading into Game 4 of the opening round of the NBA Playoffs against the Miami Heat at FTX Arena on Monday, starting at 7:30 PM ET on TNT, BSSUN, and BSWI.
-The Heat lead the series 2-1.
-The point total in the matchup is set at 217.5.
+The Milwaukee Bucks are 11.5-point favorites heading into a decisive Game 5 of the opening round of the NBA Playoffs against the Miami Heat at Fiserv Forum on Wednesday, starting at 9:30 PM ET on NBA TV, BSWI, and BSSUN.
+The Heat lead the series 3-1.
+The over/under in the matchup is set at 220.5.

 Bucks vs. Heat Odds & Info